Why do you need the names and ages of all guests staying at a property?

 We’re a group of friends holidaying together, can we pay for the rental cost separately?

 The lead guest is responsible for making one payment to secure the booking and making the final balance payment and security deposit.
 Each payment that we take during the booking process does need to be taken in one amount.
 We recommend that all paying parties transfer the appropriate funds to the nominated lead guest before any payments are made to Perfect Stays.

 ATOL stands for Air Travel Organiser’s Licence and relates to any UK travel company that provides air holidays and flights.

 ABTA is the Association of British Travel Agents which is an organisation that ensures quality service through its code of conduct and financial protection for holidaymakers in the event a travel company goes out of business.

 Perfect Stays is not a travel agency or airline and therefore is not a member of either body.
-We do, however, protect our customers’ card payments through a secure Worldpay account.
+We do, however, protect our customers’ card payments through a secure Worldpay account and we are a member of the Holiday Home Association.
 Please see below for further details on Worldpay.

 What is Worldpay?

 Worldpay is a widely used secure card payment processing service for small and large businesses that protects online and telephone card payments.